janellamarie/janellamarie/README.md

 # Hi there, I'm Janella Co! 👋
-I'm a Computer Science graduate from University of South Florida, and I'm currently working as a Full-Stack Software Engineer I.
+I'm a Computer Science graduate from University of South Florida, and I'm currently looking for opportunites

 ## Some basic information about me:
 - 📚 I'm currently _trying to_ learn: **React** + **TypeScript**